TikTok Bans Universal Music's Songs. No Problem, Ai Will Replace Them

-Last week, Universal Music Publishing Group released this statement on their Instagram account.
+Last week, Universal Music Publishing Group released a statement on their Instagram account.

 The background